My Wordpress Blog Disappears

 That really sucks!
 I guess I should read the rules.
 This is good information for our students to know too.
 It doesn’t matter if they do product reviews for their own site, does it?
 I liked Scott’s idea to go get the Google Cached files - hopefully that will work.

-I really like Wordpress if I’m using a host but am somewhat bugged that they limit what you can and can’t do on their free option.
+I really like WordPress if I’m using a host but am somewhat bugged that they limit what you can and can’t do on their free option.
 Blogger let’s me put affiliate code all over the place.
 Is this breaking the rules too?

 Good luck!